 1. Currently, Annex 2B (communication concerning the approval of a vehicle type with an approved engine with regard to the emission of pollutants) does not include an addendum, unlike Annex 2A (communication concerning the approval of an engine type or family as a separate technical unit) and Annex 2C (communication concerning the approval of a vehicle type).
 Addendum for Annex 2A and Annex 2C provide relevant information that add on the administrative information required in the main body of Annex 2A and Annex 2C.
 Adopting a similar approach to Annex 2B (id est including an addendum modelled on the existing addendum to Annex 2A and Annex 2C) would therefore provide relevant additional information for the case of the approval of a vehicle type with an approved engine.

 2. Annex 2B and Annex 2C reference Annex 8 of Regulation No. 101 for the reporting of the CO2 emissions and fuel consumption in vehicles with a reference mass exceeding 2,380 kg but not exceeding 2,610 kg.
 The recent 07 series of amendments introduced provisions relating to CO2 determination from Annex A1 of Regulation No. 154 as new requirements for the above mentioned vehicles (as set out in Appendix 1 to Annex 12), amending the previous requirements based on provisions from Regulation No. 101.
 Amendment of Annex 2B and Annex 2C to reference Appendix 1 to Annex 12 instead of Annex 8 of Regulation No. 101 would therefore provide alignment with the 07 series of amendments.

+3. Paragraph A.1.2.1. in the 06 series of amendments to UN Regulation No. 49 included the following text: “… shall meet the requirements of Regulation No.101 with the exceptions specified below”.
+Those exceptions were provided in paragraphs A.1.2.1.2. and A.1.2.1.3.
+(NB: there is no paragraph A.1.2.1.1.).
+In the 07 series of amendments the reference in paragraph A.1.2.1. to UN Regulation No. 101 was deleted and replaced with references to UN Regulation No. 154.
+This means that paragraphs A.1.2.1.2. and A.1.2.1.3. are now obsolete and so should be deleted.